-So it doesn’t feel like work and it’s kind of like a bonus, the money.
+It doesn’t feel like work and it’s kind of like a bonus, the money.
 And Evangelia says, “What are we going to do with the money?”
 What do you personally do with your YouTube money?
 I’m curious.

 With my YouTube money, it probably goes back into the business where, ’cause I also in addition, what a nice segue, in addition to having my YouTube channel as a revenue source, I also have my digital products.
-So I sell a course about live streaming and it goes back into that.
+I sell a course about live streaming and it goes back into that.

-So I don’t get to play, you know, have a money fight and money dance, raining money with all of it.
+I don’t get to play, you know, have a money fight and money dance, raining money with all of it.
 But it does help to, you know, help me pursue and grow the business.

 Yeah, absolutely same here with me.
 Like all the money that I make, I don’t actually spend it.
 I just, it goes into my business account and I just like leave it there.
 And if I have business purchases to make, then I just use that money for that.
 But then yeah, I just leave it at that because like, otherwise, I don’t know.

 Yeah, you couldn’t really, I don’t know, lose your money really quickly when you start to kind of spend it.
-So I don’t like to spend it unless I have an actual business purchase to make.
+I don’t like to spend it unless I have an actual business purchase to make.

 And it’s good to just keep in there for tax purposes as well ’cause sometimes that can be a bit of a surprise when you get your tax bill for your business.
 That’s the other thing people don’t know.